sumanmukherjee03/practice-and-katas/k8s/CKA/kubeadm.README.md

 ```

 4. Setup the configuration for the docker daemon (See the link here - https://kubernetes.io/docs/setup/production-environment/container-runtimes/#docker)
+In particular configure the docker daemon to use systemd for the management of container's cgroups.
 ```
 cat <<EOF | sudo tee /etc/docker/daemon.json
 {